solve-coagulate/lispfun/README.md

 ```

 When launched without a file and an interactive terminal is attached,
-`run_toy.py` starts the toy REPL.
+`run_toy.py` starts the toy REPL implemented in Lisp.
 If standard input is redirected it
 executes the provided code instead of starting the REPL.
 A quick REPL
 session looks like this: